R3ptarGreen/TestimonialsGridSection/README.md

 ### Continued development

-Start using SCSS to upgrade my skills don't gonna be easy but I'm exciting and ready to do it!!
+Starting use SCSS to upgrade my skills don't gonna be easy, but I'm exciting and ready to do it!!

 ### Useful resources